 According to State statute, the System receives insurance premium tax funds from the State of Louisiana.
 The tax is considered support from a non-employer contributing entity and appropriated by the legislature each year based on an actuarial study.
 Non-employer contributions were recognized as revenue during the year ended June 30, 2024, and were excluded from pension expense.
-Non-employer contributions received by the System during the year ended June 30, 2024 was \$31,181,383 of which the District's allocable share was \$9,553.
+Non-employer contributions received by the System during the year ended June 30, 2024 was \$31,181,383 of which the District's allocable share was \$56,471.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At December 31, 2024, the District reported a liability of \$172,498 for its proportionate share of the Net Pension Liability.
-The net pension liability was measured as of June 30, 2024 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2024, the District's proportion was 0.030636%, which was a decrease of 0.003691% from its proportion measured as of June 30, 2023.
+At June 30, 2024, the District's proportion was 0.181104%, which was a decrease of 0.007890% from its proportion measured as of June 30, 2023.